gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Just that quickly, her picture was just a picture again.
 I put my hand out to smother the candle flame and nearly fell off my stool.
 I felt like I had been fighting in full armor since moonrise.
 Gaaah.
-Old meat, old bones...
-Still, I put her picture away before falling into bed.
+Old meat, old bones…  Still, I put her picture away before falling into bed.
 Like I said, the saints love a careful man.

-Her voice woke me an hour later.  «Ishad...» I looked over blearily at the empty pillow beside me.  «Ishad...»
+Her voice woke me an hour later.  «Ishad…» I looked over blearily at the empty pillow beside me.  «Ishad…»

 It took me a minute to dig out the tube and unroll her picture.
 No need for the blood and the candle, not if she was calling me.
 "M'lady?"